revathskumar/blog.revathskumar.com/_drafts/browserify-hot-module-replacement.md

 });
 ~~~

 You can also use `b.plugin()` method to specify the hmr plugin with options.
+You can find a [sample application](https://github.com/revathskumar/browserify-hmr-example) on github.

+One of the issue with [browserify-hmr]() is it **doesn't support** [multiple bundles](https://github.com/AgentME/browserify-hmr/issues/12).

+You can also look into [livereactload](https://github.com/milankinen/livereactload) or [amok](https://medium.com/@caspervonb/amokify-and-an-interactive-programming-workflow-11f863aca2d0#.yghe07ae7).